Katalyst-2022/katas-2022/README.md

 ## Architecture characteristics
-* End-Use Ease of Use
+* End-User Ease of Use